microdynamics-robot-quadcopter/breeze_electronics_design/altium/README.md

 Launch the **Altium Designer** software, and open **breeze_electronics_design.PrjPcb** file to view or develop PCB project.

 ## Note
-If you want to use our templates for schematic or pcb, pleasesexecute the **setup.bat** by double click.
+If you want to use our templates for schematic or pcb, please execute the **setup.bat** by double click.